To file taxes for a limited liability company (LLC) with no income, you’ll require careful consideration of the applicable tax regulations.

 You need to file LLC business taxes even if there is no income.

-The IRS will require you to report the financial activities of your LLCs, regardless of whether they generate income or not.
+From my experience, the IRS will require you to report the financial activities of your LLCs, regardless of whether they generate income or not.

-Consider consulting with a qualified tax professional or using specialized tax software for an LLC that can assist you in correctly filing your taxes and ensuring compliance with IRS guidelines.
+We recommend consulting with a qualified tax professional or using specialized tax software for an LLC that can assist you in correctly filing your taxes and ensuring compliance with IRS guidelines.

-LLC Taxation and Federal and State Income Taxes
+LLC Taxation and Federal/State Income Taxes

-By default, an LLC is considered a "pass-through" entity for tax purposes.
 This means that the LLC itself does not pay federal income tax.
 Instead, the profits and losses "pass through" to the LLC's owners, who report them on their tax returns.

 The members or managers of your LLC should always remember that any losses incurred by your business won't simply disappear; you must still file a federal income tax return.